top of page

 How do sharks breathe?

 Like other fish, sharks have gills to aid in respiration.
-Sharks have between 5 and 7 gill slits located on the side of ‘the head.
+Sharks have between 5 and 7 gill slits located on the side of the head.
 Water has to be constantly passed over the gills slits to enable gas exchange to occur.
-Water flows into the shark’s mouth as the shark swims forward, passes into the pharynx, over the gills and finally leaves through the gills slits.
+Water flows into the shark’s mouth as the shark swims forward (or while the shark is buccal pumping), passes into the pharynx, over the gills and finally leaves through the gills slits.
 Oxygen in the water is absorbed into tiny blood vessels near the gills, which then carry oxygen around the body.

 shark gill slits.jpg